 #89 – Better to lose some profit and live than lose all profit and die

 Because there are things in life that money can’t buy.
-Some things are simply not worth it — whichever these are, depends on the individual.
+Some things are simply not worth it; whichever these are, depends on the individual.
+In the business setup, this means protecting your reputation and integrity — even if it means losing a few sales.

 For those of you who want to read more — and perhaps even have a laugh — here is the complete collection.